 However, even for those organizations, there are lessons to be learned from teams that are achieving high degrees of engagement in the face of the Covid crisis.
 These include:

 In the case of Covid-19, the unifying purpose is actually our common enemy.
 The good news is that leaders can harness this phenomenon by creating a purpose to unite and motivate their teams.

 A clear focus on outcomes employees can believe in

 One of the most interesting things we’ve seen is the spike in the aggregate score data for the customer dimension.
 On Engagement Multiplier’s survey, a highly engaged customer score indicates the organization cares about its customers and strives to develop positive relationships with them.
 Helping customers – especially as many companies are during this particular crisis – is easy for employees to understand, and in many cases, supports the common good.
 Companies that have had to make significant changes to their sales and service models, for example in order to accommodate customers during this time, have amplified that focus across the organization.

 In this case, engagement may simply be a function of perception and understanding — helping customers has a higher “feel good” quotient than some of the more esoteric projects organizations embark upon that have important, albeit less visible results.

-Many leaders have significantly upped their communication game since the beginning of the pandemic.
+Many leaders have significantly upped their communication games since the beginning of the pandemic.
 They’re communicating more regularly about steps they’re taking to protect employees, help customers, and answer questions about the business future.
 In many organizations, this is more communication than is normally seen.
-Fact is, employees respond well to clear and consistent communication from leadership.
+The fact is, employees, respond well to clear and consistent communication from leadership.

-We’re calling this the “Covid Trap” and will be offering more insight on June 3 in a webinar in which we’ll be discussing the phenomenon of employee engagement during crises, and lessons leaders can learn to build a healthy, sustainable employee engagement that fuels growth and success.
-Register here.
+We’re calling this the “Covid Trap”.
+Take a deeper dive into the phenomenon of employee engagement during crises, and learn how to build a healthy, sustainable employee engagement that fuels growth and success.